 Nautholsvik Beach in Reykjavik (Greater Reykjavik Area)

 Nautholsvik is a popular sandy beach in Reykjavik.
 The nice thing: it's a thermal beach heated by hot water flowing into the bay, so you can actually enjoy bathing here.
-There are two freshwater pools and public facilities.
-This beach is well suited for families.
-Surfing is not allowed here.
+There are two freshwater pools and public facilities if you decide to stay out of the saltwater.
+This beach is well suited for families, but surfing is not allowed here so don't expect to hang ten.

 02 of 06